 About the Author

 Deborah (Debi) A. Dell was a member of the first class of undergraduate women admitted to Notre Dame in 1972.
 Inspired by her father, attending Notre Dame was a personal goal from the age of eight.
 (And, yes, she was at ND during the Rudy years!)
-She graduated with a bachelor’s degree in business administration, with a focus on management, in 1976.
+She graduated in 1976 with a bachelor’s degree of business administration, with a focus on management.

 Raised in South Florida, her parents encouraged her to pursue her career in the big city — Chicago.
 While working for Commonwealth Edison as a technical sales representative, she completed an MBA at Loyola University Chicago.

-She went on to earn a master’s degree in 1995 in the management of technology from the University of Miami in Florida.
-She focused on brand management, and her experiences with IBM inspired her first book, ThinkPad: A Different Shade of Blue.
+In 1995, she earned a master’s degree in 1995 in the management of technology from the University of Miami in Florida.
+Specializing in brand management, her experiences with IBM inspired her first book, ThinkPad: A Different Shade of Blue.